-- a. institution of environmental quality control measures under the National Environmental Policy Act of 1969, as amended (42 U.S.C. § 4321 et seq.) and Exec.
-Order No. 11514; - b. notification of violating facilities pursuant to Exec.
-Order No. 11738; - c. protection of wetlands pursuant to Exec.
-Order No. 11990, as amended by Exec.
-Order No. 12608; - d. evaluation of flood hazards in floodplains in accordance with Exec.
-Order No. 11988, as amended (see Exec.
-Order No. 12148); - e. assurance of project consistency with the approved state management program developed under the Coastal Zone Management Act of 1972, as amended (16 U.S.C. § 1451 et seq.); - conformity of Federal actions to State (Clean Air) Implementation Plans under Section 176(c) of the Clean Air Act of 1955, as amended (42 U.S.C. § 7401 et seq.); - g. protection of underground sources of drinking water under the Safe Drinking Water Act of 1974, as amended (42 U.S.C. § 300f et seq.); and - h. protection of endangered species under the Endangered Species Act of 1973, as amended (16 U.S.C. § 1531-1543).
+- □ Institution of environmental quality control measures under the National Environmental Policy Act of 1969, as amended, 42 U.S.C. § 4321 et seq.) and Executive Order Number 11514; - □ Notification of violating facilities pursuant to Executive Order Number 11738; - Protection of wetlands pursuant to Executive Order Number 11990, as amended by Executive Order Number 12608; - □ Evaluation of flood hazards in floodplains in accordance with Executive Order Number 11988, as amended (see Executive Order No. 12148); - □ Assurance of project consistency with the approved state management program developed under the Coastal Zone Management Act of 1972, as amended, 16 U.S.C. § 1451 et seq.); - □ Conformity of federal actions to State (Clean Air) Implementation Plans under section 176(c) of the Clean Air Act of 1955, as amended, 42 U.S.C. § 7401 et seq.); - □ Protection of underground sources of drinking water under the Safe Drinking Water Act of 1974, as amended, 42 U.S.C. § 300f et seq.); and - □ Protection of endangered species under the Endangered Species Act of 1973, as amended, 16 U.S.C. § 1531 et seq.).

-The authorized representative, on behalf of the SLAA, certifies that the project will comply with the Wild and Scenic Rivers Act of 1968, as amended (16 U.S.C. § 1271 et seq.), related to protecting components or potential components of the national wild and scenic rivers system.
+The authorized representative, on behalf of the SLAA, certifies that the project will comply with the Wild and Scenic Rivers Act of 1968, as amended, 16 U.S.C. § 1271 et seq.), related to protecting components or potential components of the national wild and scenic rivers system.

-The authorized representative, on behalf of the SLAA, certifies that the SLAA will comply with the flood insurance purchase requirements of the Flood Disaster Protection Act of 1973, as amended (42 U.S.C. § 4001 et seq.), which requires recipients in a special flood hazard area to participate in the program and to purchase flood insurance if the total cost of insurable construction and acquisition is \$10,000 or more, or as otherwise designated.
+The authorized representative, on behalf of the SLAA, certifies that the SLAA will comply with the flood insurance purchase requirements of the National Flood Insurance Act of 1968, as amended, 42 U.S.C. § 4001 et seq.), which requires recipients in a special flood hazard area to participate in the program and to purchase flood insurance if the total cost of insurable construction and acquisition is \$10,000 or more, or as otherwise designated.